ayoola-babatunde/monopoly/README.md

 A player goes to jail by rolling doubles three times in a row, getting sent there from Chance or Community Chest card, or landing on Go To Jail.

 I calculated the probabilities of landing on squares in this Jupyter notebook.

+### Main Conclusions
+1. Squares do not have the same probability of being landed on.
+2. The squares most likely to be landed on are in descending order:
+  1. Jail
+  2. The orange squares (Tennessee Avenue, New York Avenue, St. James Place)
+  3. The red squares (Illinois Avenue, Kentucky Avenue, Indiana Avenue)
+  4. The yellow squares (Atlantic Avenue, Ventnor Avenue, Marvin Gardens)